Back-end Engineering Articles

 2.6.8 :003?> end

-As you can see, the sentence will be executed infinitely because the while loop is constantly evaluating to true.
-The same thing can happen if we don't update the Counter in the previous exercise.
+As you can see, the sentence will be executed infinitely because the while loop is always evaluating to true.
+Same thing can happen is we don’t update the counter in the previous exercise

-What will happen on the opposite side, where the conditional is never met?
+What will happen in the opposite site, where the conditional is never met

 2.6.8 :001 > while false